Chuck Norris — 10 Facts About The Star Of WALKER, TEXAS RANGER

 So it was pretty big news when Norris decided to kick off a television career in 1993.
 And it was even bigger news when Walker, Texas Ranger became a hit for nine years.
 If you love the Norris cinematic kick-em-ups of the late 1970s through the mid-1990s, Walker will feel delightfully familiar: a bad guy does something evil, Walker pursues, and they end up in foot-to-face combat.
 Who knew so many Texans could do karate?!

 If you watched the show in its original run, you know exactly what we mean.
-If you didn’t, your second chance has arrived: Walker, Texas Ranger is now on getTV six days each week, Monday through Friday at 2 pm ET and Sundays at 5 pm.
+If you didn’t, getTV gives you a second chance seven days a week!
 Here are some fun facts about the action icon:

 1. He almost died as a baby.